 A woman who has been around older women who have gone through midlife experiences may recognize when they start to have these feelings.
 Others may not recognize what they are going through because of a lack of knowledge or exposure to others’ changes.

-Someone concerned for your well-being might be able to help you process your feelings and grasp that you aren’t alone during this period in life.
-Although, if you are in denial that what you are feeling is a mid-life crisis, you may not be receptive to input from anyone.
+Someone concerned for your well-being can help you get through this period in life without too much damage.
+Although, if you are in denial that what you are feeling is a mid-life crisis, you may not be receptive.

 What is a Midlife Crisis for a woman?

-Hollywood typically portrays the midlife crisis as a man buying a flashy red sports car and taking up new hobbies or having an affair.
+Hollywood typically portrays the midlife crisis as a man buying a sports car and taking up new hobbies or having an affair.
 Is this an accurate portrayal?
 Does everyone undergo a midlife crisis?
-Listen to this podcast with Lisa Levine How a Woman Can Avoid a Midlife Crisis.

 According to research, only about 10-20% of Americans report experiencing a midlife crisis.
 (1) So what does it look like when a woman endures these changes in her life?